NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] it is time to reorganize the directory structure again
+  - we've got /openocd, /lib, /picolog, /tplp... too many different kinds of things at the top level
 - [ ] HX8357 self test :)
 - [ ] have FreeRTOS and LVGL running together in a simulator mode on the host, for UI development (and unit testing?!)
 - [ ] Create a front panel UI